rust-lang-ru/book/rustbook-ru/nostarch/chapter08.md

 Note that we added a type annotation here.
-Because we aren’t inserting any values into this vector, Rust doesn’t know what kind of elements we intend to store.
+Because we aren’t inserting any values into this vector, Rust doesn’t know what kind of elements we intend to склад.
 This is an important point.
 Vectors are implemented using generics;
 we’ll cover how to use generics with your own types in Chapter 10.
 For now, know that the `Vec<T>` type provided by the standard library can hold any type.
 When we create a vector to hold a specific type, we can specify the type within